 Awarding body/institution Glyndŵr University Teaching institution (if different from above) Details of accreditation by a professional, statutory or regulatory body (including link to relevant website) None What type of accreditation does this programme lead to?
 N/A Is accreditation in some way dependent on choices made by students?
-N/A Final award/s available eg BSc/DipHe/CertHE BA (Hons) / BA Business Accounting Dip / Cert HE Business Management Award title Business Accounting JACS 2 code N100 UCAS code (to be completed by admissions) NN14 Relevant QAA subject benchmark statement/s Business Degrees General Business and Management Degrees Other external and internal reference points used to inform the programme outcomes 3 Sector Skills Councils (SSC) - Skillsmart Retail, Financial Services National Occupational Standards (NOS) for Leadership and Management Requirements of the Chartered Management Institute (CMI) Chartered Institute of Management Accountants (CIMA): Students who are particularly interested in accounting will follow the specialist degree route in this subject area and the modules have been designed to reflect the requirements of CIMA to facilitate progression to the professional body qualifications.
-Mode/s of study (p/t, f/t, distance learning) Full Time
+N/A Final award/s available eg BSc/DipHe/CertHE BA (Hons) / BA in Business Marketing Dip / Cert HE Business Management Award title Business Marketing JACS 2 code N100 UCAS code (to be completed by admissions) NN1M Relevant QAA subject benchmark statement/s Business Degrees General Business and Management Degrees Other external and internal reference points used to inform the programme outcomes 3 Sector Skills Councils (SSC) - Skillsmart Retail, Financial Services National Occupational Standards (NOS) for Leadership and Management Requirements of the Chartered Management Institute (CMI) The modules have been designed to reflect the requirements of the Chartered Institute of Marketing (CIM) to facilitate progression to the professional body qualifications Mode/s of study (p/t, f/t, distance learning) Full Time Language of study English